vettom/vettom.github.io/docs/Eks/eks-cluster-karpenter.md

 # EKS with Karpenter Autoscaling (v1beta)

-> Reffer updated V1 version [EKS with Karpenter Autoscaling V1](https://vettom.github.io/Eks/eks-cluster-karpenterV1/)
+> Refer updated V1 version [EKS with Karpenter Autoscaling V1](https://vettom.github.io/Eks/eks-cluster-karpenterV1/)

 Karpenter Autoscaling is a great choice when it comes scaling EKS cluster.
 It is very cost efficient, quick and does not have the limitations of cluster autoscaler

 - Cost effective ( Provisions most cost effective instances including SPOT instance)
 - Fast auto scaling (Less than 2min)
-- Resource consolidation (Reduce number of nodes by organising pod spread when spare capacity available)
+- Resource consolidation (Reduce number of nodes by organizing pod spread when spare capacity available)
-- Regular node recycle (Reprovision nodes at set interval to provision them on upto date hardware.)
+- Regular node recycle (Reprovision nodes at set interval to provision them on up to date hardware.)

 > :information_source: EKS API Authentication mode is used while creating EKS cluster.